adammwilson/hSDM_Tutorial/README.md

 ## hSDM Introduction

 This repository holds the code we will demonstrate in the *Introduction to hSDM* component of the workshop.
+You probably want to look at the Tutorial script, which is [here](hSDM_Tutorial.md)